 (Update 17/03/2017): The Xperia XA1 will be arriving in Europe on April 10th and should be coming to the market at around $280, with the XA1 Ultra still on for a summer release and a slightly higher price tag.
 The Xperia XZ Premium is expected to launch between the two, some time during late April or early May.

 The features and specifications of all three devices are listed below:

 Xperia XZ Premium

 This is to be a more mid-tier smartphone, featuring a lot of new features but at a more competitive cost.
-It is to be released on April 26th 2017 but no given price has been announced as of yet.
+It will be released on April 26th 2017 but its price is currently unknown.

 Xperia XA1 Ultra

 Big brother to the above mentioned XA1, the XA1 features mostly the same specifications, with a few minor changes detailed below.

 The XA1 Ultra is expected to release later in Q2 alongside the XZ Premium.
 It is to be a 6" device with a full 1080p display, with the same rear facing camera as its smaller sibling, but an improved front-facing camera with 16MP.
 Inside the device, the majority of the internals are the same, though the RAM is upped to 4GB and there is a 64GB internal storage model available.
 The battery has the same technology as mentioned above, but instead boasts a 2700mAh capacity.
 No known price is given for the device, but it should fit comfortably between the prices of the standard XA1 and the XZ Premium.